bigstack-oss/cube-cos-ui/SECURITY.md

 ## Supported Versions

-This policy applies to all open source projects developed, maintained, or hosted by Bigsatck.
+This policy applies to all open source projects developed, maintained, or hosted by Bigstack.

-For supported versions please refer to the [product lifecycle matrix](https://docs.bigstack.co/docs/intro/product_lifecycle/).
+For supported versions please refer to the [product lifecycle matrix](https://docs.bigstack.co/docs/cubecos/intro/product_lifecycle).

 ## Thank You